-31. Connections to new mainline pipe shall be by manufactured tee unless the new mainline is 24-inch or greater, or the new mainline is reinforced concrete pipe (RCP).
-For information on allowable connections and procedures for connections to existing mainline see SPU Core Tap Procedures.
+30. Connections to new mainline pipe shall be by manufactured tee unless the new mainline is 24-inch or greater, or the new mainline is reinforced concrete pipe (RCP).
+For information on allowable connections and procedures for connections to existing mainline see Core Tap Procedures for Storm and Sewer Mains. .
 Connections to maintenance holes are non-standard and will be evaluated by SPU case-by-case.

-- Station and offset to staking point at face of curb.
+- Station and offset to staking point at face of curb per Standard Plan 260a.

 - Profiles are not required for inlet or CB connection pipe, except to show known conflicts or non-standard laying conditions, or connections to mainlines.
 The standards allow for some field adjustment.
 However, checking for clearances from other utilities is advised.